 My mum used to say to me, when I was a youngster, something like: "A man who has an income of £1 and spends 19/11d is a happy man.
 A man who has an income of £1 and spends £1 and 1d (£1.01) is an unhappy man".
 This was pre-decimalisation, of course.
 However, the message is the same now as it was then: Spend more than your income and you'll be unhappy.
-As this applies now to most of the UK population there must be a lot of unhappiness around at this time of the year (Christmas and New Year) when many people will have given their credit cards a good hammering with the prospect of not being able to pay them off until the end of the following year – if at all!
+As this applies now to most of the UK population there must be a lot of unhappiness around Christmas and New Year when many people will have given their credit cards a good hammering with the prospect of not being able to pay them off until the end of the following year – if at all!
 The debt figures in the UK are truly horrendous.

 Here is something really shocking to consider:

 Britain’s household debt mountain has reached a new peak, with UK homes now owing an average of £15,385 to credit card firms, banks and other lenders, according to the TUC (Trades Union Council).

 The trade union body said household debt rose sharply in 2018 as years of austerity and wage stagnation forced households to increase their borrowing.

 The TUC said in its annual report on the nation’s finances that the amounts owed by British households rose to a combined £428bn in the third quarter of 2018.
 Each household owed £886 more than it did 12 months previously, it said.
 The figures do not include outstanding mortgage debts but do include student loans.